Best trips to take in 2020... er, 2021

-What are the best places to visit in 2020?
+What are the best places to visit in 2020 – or on second thought, 2021?
 Increasing amounts of travelers complain about crowded destinations.
-So the secret to trip planning in 2020 will be finding areas that aren’t congested but still provide unique and authentic experiences.
-Here are 20 best places to visit in 2020, which offer adventure and enticing attractions on the road less traveled.
+So the secret to trip planning in 2020 2021 will be finding areas that aren’t congested but still provide unique and authentic experiences.
+Here are 20 best places to visit in 2020 2021, which offer adventure and enticing attractions on the road less traveled.

 1. Mérida, Spain